MohammedRizwan25/Linux/cmdcommandsfiles.md

 #AZURE
 Microsoft Azure, often referred to as just Azure, is a cloud computing platform developed by Microsoft.
 It offers management, access and development of applications and services through its global infrastructure.
 #GOOGLE CLOUD
+Google Cloud Platform, offered by Google, is a suite of cloud computing services that provides a series of modular cloud services including computing, data storage, data analytics, and machine learning, alongside a set of management tools.
- IAM is also kmown as identy acess management
+ IAM is also kmown as identy access management